cDenton1/cDenton1.github.io/_posts/2025-02-02-My-Experience-With-a-Raspberry-Pi-Pico.md

 ![](/assets/images/raspberryPic1.jpeg "Coin Flip Setup")

 Below is the code I wrote for the coin flip game.
 Once started it will prompt you with heads or tails and tell you which button on the breadboard is for which; left is tails and right is heads.
 When a user presses a button, the OLED screen will display whatever they had chosen before calling the coin flip animation function, it will decide the result of the coin flip randomly before cycling through the draw coin and draw ellipse functions three times.
 Then it will land on the winning side and print out a message saying the user either won or lost.

-If you’re interested, I have included a link to a video below the following code, demonstrating everything combined and running together.
+If you’re interested, here is a link to a video demonstrating everything combined and running together, https://youtu.be/iaiqS3QNyAw.

 ```python
 import time